Marketers tend to pay attention to metrics such as website traffic, views, and engagement.

 - Those who visit negative intent pages, such as an un-subscription page

-Your marketing strategy should be to attract high-intent visitors as they are more likely to convert.
-That said, it’s also important to pay attention to the audience that’s already converted by serving them paid ads.
+Your marketing plan should lure high-intent visitors, as they are more probable to convert, one of the proven strategies in the field.
+That said, paying attention to the audience already converted by serving them paid ads is also essential.

-These strategies will prevent you from wasting money on audiences who wouldn’t be willing to convert anyways.
+These strategies will prevent you from wasting money on audiences who wouldn’t be willing to convert.

 4. Don’t Waste Money And Effort On Low-Performing Keywords

-Make sure you go through the list of keywords you are already paying for and analyse their performance.
-Optimise the terms and phrases that have helped in conversions and remove the underperforming ones.
+Ensure you thoroughly examine the performance of the multiple keywords you’re already investing in.
+Optimise the terms and phrases that have helped conversions and remove the underperforming ones.

 There’s no point in paying for a highly searched keyword if it doesn’t help convert leads frequently.
 It’s better to switch to targeted long-tail keywords instead.
 Although you might get a few clicks, those who do click will convert at a higher rate.